yuvaraja402/Enable_Disable_Ethernet/README.md

 # Enable or Disable Ethernet

 <b>Motto</b> - In Windows 7, 8, 8.1 and 10 there is always an hassle when there is a need to disconnect ethernet port during maintenance tasks or performing company's confidential work that shouldn't be connected to internet at any costs.
-The person has to physically remove the ethernet cable or perform multiple clicks in order to disable the ethernet ports functioning.
-(Enabling and disabling wifi has never been easier, but Ethernet port has been an hassle always!)
+The person has to physically remove the ethernet cable or perform multiple clicks in order to disable the ethernet ports functioning. <i>Enabling and disabling wifi has never been easier, but Ethernet port has been an hassle always!</i>

-<b>Objective</b> - An user interface that will perform enabling and disabling of ethernet port whenever requried saving multiple clicks and time.
+<b>Objective</b> - An user interface that will perform enabling and disabling of ethernet port whenever required saving multiple clicks and time.

 #### Quick links :link::
 Python Code : https://github.com/yuvaraja402/Enable_disable_internet/blob/master/project_ethernet.py